-Trans and Gender Non-Conforming Communities Need Paid Leave Now!
+Trans And Gender Non-Conforming Communities Need Paid Leave Now!

 For TGNC individuals who are employed and for those who need care from others who are employed, paid leave can provide critical support.
 The USTS found health-related disparities for TGNC individuals in three areas: HIV treatment and prevention; access to TGNC-specific health care; and mental health care.
 These findings indicate that TGNC workers—whose unemployment rates are staggering, particularly for TGNC individuals of color (20% versus 5% for the general U.S. population)—have unique needs surrounding paid, job-protected time to address their own health needs and those of their family members.
 Because TGNC workers often serve as caregivers to other TGNC individuals to whom they are not biologically or legally related, workplace leave policies must define “family” inclusively so that TGNC individuals are able to provide care for each other, even without a biological or legal relationship.
 In light of the survey’s findings, the special role that “chosen” families often play for TGNC individuals takes on added significance.

-First, the survey found that even as medical interventions for treating and preventing HIV have significantly advanced over the past decade, TGNC communities have higher rates than the general population as a whole (1.4% versus 0.3%), and an astronomically high rate for Black trans women (19%).
+First, the survey found that even as medical interventions for treating and preventing HIV have significantly advanced over the past decade, TGNC communities have higher rates than the general population as a whole (1.4 percent versus 0.3 percent), and an astronomically high rate for Black trans women (19 percent).
 This is due to systematic exclusion from healthcare, disparities in poverty and homelessness, and misogynoir, which impacts Black trans women’s ability to meet their basic needs around food, shelter, healthcare, and employment.
 Routine healthcare for individuals living with HIV involves regular blood work, Hepatitis C testing, counseling for reducing risk, potential medication adjustments, and other services.
 If individuals’ T-cell count drops too low, they may become seriously ill.
 Therefore, TGNC workers living with HIV and workers who provide care for them must have access to paid leave for routine HIV care and recovery from severe HIV-related illness.

 The survey also found that access to TGNC-specific health care such as hormone replacement therapy, surgical procedures, and other services varies across states and health insurance plans.
 Many TGNC individuals who need these services can’t obtain them due to costs.
 Even those who can afford the treatments have to attend appointments with multiple specialists and undergo procedures that require weeks of recovery time.
 These workers need an adequate amount of paid time to access medically necessary healthcare, as do their loved ones who help transport them to and from appointments and provide care as they recover from medical procedures.